adeebamirza/portfolio/content/authors/admin/_index.md

     url: https://geu.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include NanoTechnology, Environmental Chemistry and Organic Chemistry.
+bio: My research interests encompass nanotechnology, the study of emulsions and environmental chemistry.

 # Interests to show in About widget
 interests: